 As if he had been poured in tar, he lies on a pillow of turf and seems to weep the black river of himself (Taken from ‘The Grauballe Man’).

-The great poet mines the land for words, harvesting it for symbols that can be used to construct a narrative around the Troubles in his native country.
+The great poet mines the land for words, harvesting it for symbols that can be used to construct a narrative around the strife in his native country.

 As a photographer, I try to use another form of art to convey the beauty of the landscape through visual imagery in the face of increasing pressures to exploit the land.
 Heaney doesn’t preoccupy himself with any such nostalgia for the land in his bogland poems although there are moments when his respect clearly shines through –